Visruth Srimath Kandali

 Straight Man by Richard Russo

-Dr. Chance recommended this to me, and now I think all (or at least some) department meetings end up with someone clutching their nose after being stabbed by a spiral ring notebook.
+Dr. Chance recommended this, and now I think all (or at least most) department meetings end up with someone clutching their nose after being stabbed by a spiral ring notebook.
 Very dry, very satirical, very funny.
+Duck/10; would recommend.

 Work In Progress